-We Care of Turlock and Turlock Gospel Mission (TGM) operate homeless shelters that provided case managers who work with each person or household to develop a goal oriented housing action plan, which centers on identifying and connecting clients with any needed services such as obtaining birth certificates and social security cards as well as Temporary Assistance to Needy Families (TANF), Food Stamps, Veteran's Benefits, budgeting, job training, employment opportunities, etc.
+We Care provides nightly shelter to single men and Turlock Gospel Mission provides nightly shelter to women, women with children, and men.
+We Care also started operating a day use navigation center to provide services during the day to men and women.
+The shelters provided case managers who work with each person or household to develop a goal-oriented housing action plan, which centers on identifying and connecting clients with any needed services such as obtaining birth certificates and social security cards as well as Temporary Assistance to Needy Families (TANF), Food Stamps, Veteran's Benefits, budgeting, job training, employment opportunities, etc.